Week 5: A Second Wind

 See how they don’t match?
 I’ve attached the relevant screenshot below for reference so you can compare the bits as I did.
 For some reason, the screenshot resulted in two different colors, despite the fact I took it from the center of the image.
 As a result, I cannot properly test if my decoder works, though I’d be surprised if it doesn’t.
 It was a simple shift to the left, so it only “pushes” the Least Significant Bits and puts them into the Most Significant Bits.

-I did, however, attempt to anyway.
+I did, however, attempt to use my decoder anyway.
 I wrote this function and added a button just to see if it worked.
-I think it did, though I don’t know why the one in the middle is so determined to stay small!
+I think it did, though I don’t know why the one in the middle is so determined to stay small (see below)!
 I told it to be a stretch image in the decoder function and tried to put it before, then after, and finally, both before and after.
 It chose to stay small.
+(I need to figure out which PictureBoxSizeMode will function the way I want it to–I think Zoom may be correct.)

 Here is the new output: